livelybone/vue-slide-for-more/README.md

 # vue-slide-for-more
-A vuejs(vue2) component for loading more data when the content was slide to the bottom on mobile, supported SSR
+A vuejs(vue2) component for loading more data when the content was slide to the bottom on mobile, provided refresh function, supported SSR.

-Provide refresh function too.

 Repository: https://github.com/livelybone/vue-slide-for-more.git.